asfigueroaa/asfigueroaa.github.io/index.md

 ### Submitted articles

 - A.S.
-Figueroa Alvarez, Marcus Weber, and Sarah Wolf, **Green Growth Meets Koopman: A Data-Driven Understanding of Economic Green Transitions in an Agent-Based Model**
+Figueroa Alvarez, M. Weber, and S. Wolf, **Green Growth Meets Koopman: A Data-Driven Understanding of Economic Green Transitions in an Agent-Based Model**
   - [Link to preprint](https://zenodo.org/records/18671445) (2025).
   - Code and data to accompany this paper can be found [here](https://zenodo.org/records/18674656).

 - A.S.
-Figueroa Alvarez, and Sarah Wolf, **Belief dynamics and directed technical progress as drivers of a green transition?
+Figueroa Alvarez, and S. Wolf, **Belief dynamics and directed technical progress as drivers of a green transition?
 An agent-based exploration**
   - [Link to preprint](https://doi.org/10.5281/zenodo.14639433) (2025).

 ### Working papers

 - A.S.
-Figueroa Alvarez, and Sarah Wolf, **Exploring heterogeneity and expectations in technical progress – an exercise in agentization**,
+Figueroa Alvarez, and S. Wolf, **Exploring heterogeneity and expectations in technical progress – an exercise in agentization**,
   - [Link to preprint](https://doi.org/10.5281/zenodo.10654996) (2024).